Security-First Governance: How to Protect Enterprise Analytics Without Slowing Down Innovation

 How does Microsoft Purview integrate with Power BI?

-Purview Compliance Manager maps technical controls to regulatory frameworks (HIPAA, SOC 2, FedRAMP) and calculates compliance scores.
-Purview Audit captures detailed Power BI activity logs: report views, data exports, sharing actions, and admin changes.
+Purview Compliance Manager connects technical controls to regulatory frameworks such as HIPAA, SOC 2, and FedRAMP.
+It also calculates compliance scores.

 How long does Power BI audit log retention need to be?